arestrom/git_example/CreatePackageNotes.md

 -   Open the web-page for the GitHub repo.
 You will see the *new-feature* branch and green button to *Compare & pull request*.
 Follow instructions.
 You will get a message that says *Pull request was successfully merged and closed*.
 After pull is complete, delete branch on the GitHub side using green icon.

--   Go back to RStudio local repository and *Pull* changes to local.
+-   Go back to RStudio local repository, swith to the master branch, and *Pull* changes to local.

 -   After editing all your files go to the *Build* tab in the upper right pane in RStudio.
 Click on the *Check* button to see if there are any errors.
 After all errors are fixed, go to the *More* tab under *Build* and click on *Clean and Rebuild*.
 Then build the source and binary packages.
 These will be written to the parent directory of your package folder.